Brian1226/Priority-Queue/Specification.md

 ## Triggers

-The user clicks on the "Invite collaborators" option.
+The user clicks on the "Invite Collaborators" option.

 ## Primary Sequence

-1. The user clicks on the "Invite collaborators" option.
+1. The user clicks on the "Invite Collaborators" option.
 2. The app displays a message, prompting the user for the email of the people to be invited.
 3. The user type in the email of the collaborators.